cat-astrophic/tennis/README.md

 # Gendered Consequences of COVID-19 Among Professional Tennis Players

 This repo contains the data and R code for an analysis of relative risk aversion differneces between female and male elite tennis players during the COVID-19 pandemic.
-The paper is currently under review at the *Journal of Sports Economics*.
+The paper was just accepted for publication at the *Journal of Sports Economics*.

 ## Directions